jgabaut/koliseo/README.md

   This is a C library for an arena allocator, whose arenas are named Koliseo.
   It offers a basic API to perform initalisation, push/pop, reset and free of a Koliseo.

+  It also has a tagging system to type/name your references, and a couple functions to help you estimate relative memory usage by some particular type of object.
+  You can also use it to memory-map a file (always the best idea, right?) to a C string, by providing the filepath.

 ## Basic example <a name = "basic_example"></a>

   This is a basic usage example, initialising a Koliseo and then pushing an example pointer.